Buying or remortgaging?

 Yes, you can.
 If you’re ready to pay off your 10-year fixed-mortgage period, whether that's because you have the finances or simply need to, you're free to do so.

-Bear in mind, though, that you’ll have to pay an ERC.
+Bear in mind, though, that you’ll have to pay an early repayment charge (ERC).
 This fee can amount to thousands of pounds.
 Each lender will have their own rules and policies, but most mortgage providers will allow you to overpay 10% of the outstanding debt every year.

 At the end of your 10-year fixed-mortgage deal, you should generally be able to take out a new fixed-rate or variable-rate plan without being charged.